 To find ranking organic keywords for that post, I select that post.
-After clicking on that post.
-My overview now looks like this.
+After clicking on that post, my overview now looks like this.

-Google is telling me that this post has received 113 clicks, 4148 impressions, and the average position in Google ranking of this post is 38.1 over the last six months.
+Google is telling me that this post has received 113 clicks, 4148 impressions, and the average position in Google ranking is 38.1 over the last six months.

-Once you have changed tabs your overview will look like this.
+Once you have changed the tab, your overview will look like this.

-Now I have a list of the keywords that are driving traffic to that one post.
+Now I have a list of the keywords that are driving traffic to that post.

 Find the average keyword positions